Andre601/mkdocs-materialx/docs/tutorials/social/basic.md

 through the `theme.logo` or the `theme.icon.logo` setting.
 The difference between the two is that the `theme.icon.logo` version will directly embed the logo's SVG code into the HTML, allowing it to inherit CSS color settings.
-When you use `theme.logo`, the Material includes the logo as an image.
+When you use `theme.logo`, the MaterialX includes the logo as an image.

 You can set your own logo specific for the social cards as well.
 The path used is relative to your project root and needs to point to an SVG file or a pixel